-The Hampshire Personalisation Expert Panel (which we call PEP for short) is a coalition of User Led Organisations and Carer Led Organisations, along with individual Disabled People and Carers, who are committed to the reform of adult social care and health care.
+The Hampshire Personalisation Expert Panel (which we call PEP for short) is a project of SPECTRUM and comprises of a coalition of User Led Organisations and Carer Led Organisations, along with individual Disabled People and Carers, who are committed to the reform of adult social care and health care.
 The panel brings together a whole range of ‘experts by experience‘ who have a wealth of lived experience using services to draw from.

 The PEP works in co-production with Hampshire Adult Services to design services and policies – which means the meaningful involvement of Service Users and Carers from the very beginning of designing a project, through the delivery and implementation stage, to evaluating the outcomes of the project.